superdonut211/RPG/README.md

 that all parts of my RPG interact with a single, unified enemy management system.
 This design choice streamlined the enemy spawn process, making it more manageable and less error-prone, as all enemy spawn requests funnel through a single point of access.
 The Singleton pattern not only enhanced the integrity and consistency of the enemy management logic but also provided a clear and concise way to access and utilize the EnemyManager throughout my game's codebase.
+By making the EnemyManager's constructor private and controlling instance creation through a static method, I ensured a single instance globally accessible, fulfilling the Singleton's primary requirements and enhancing the game's integrity and manageability.

 Factory Method Source:https://www.geeksforgeeks.org/factory-method-for-designing-pattern/